m-a-c-e/website/_pages/drl.md

 {% include base_path %}
 ### Control Policy Using Deep Reinforcement Learning (in progress)
-This is my robotics capstone project, where the goal is to build a control policy for tracking a wall at a desired distance.
+The goal is to build a control policy for tracking a wall at a desired distance.
 Since I like to work on algorithms from the ground up, I have chosen this relatively simple task, but in exchange, I get a fine grained idea on how to deploy algorithms from scratch.
 The only libraries used are ROS and gazebo packages, pytorch and numpy.

 - The control policy is a three layer MLP with a tanh activation
 - The input to the control policy are the 360 degree lidar measurements from the robot sensor